-The LU1.12, 1.14 and 1.16 are characterized by the dominance of S. cruciformis in very high concentrations and reflect a very restricted environment, with very low salinity or even freshwater conditions.
+The LU1.12, 1.14 and 1.16 are characterised by the dominance of S. cruciformis in very high concentrations and reflect a very restricted environment, with very low salinity or even freshwater conditions.
 The LU1.12 is correlated with the MIS 12 (Koutsodendris et al., 2019; Gawthorpe et al., 2022; Maffione and Herrero-Bervera, 2022).

 The lower part of LU1 ends at 385.99 mbsf (end of LU1.16) and it is correlated with the Brunhes – Matuyama Boundary (~773 ka; McNeill et al., 2019b; Gawthorpe et al., 2022; Maffione and Herrero-Bervera, 2022).

 Some samples in this interval such as 21.43 mbsf (LU1.2), 248.01 mbsf (LU1.8) and 260.31 mbsf (LU1.10) were displaced, in the PCA plot (Figure 4) and were grouped with marine assemblages.
-Most likely transitional conditions occurred during these intervals as these samples are mainly recorded either at the beginning or at the end of each LU.
+Most likely transitional conditions occurred during these intervals as these samples are mainly recorded either at the beginning or the end of each LU.

-The dinoflagellate cyst assemblages described from the Gulf of Corinth record show strong affinities to the Black Sea, the Sea of Marmara, and the Caspian Sea assemblages (Stanev et al., 2001; Rochon et al., 2002; Gómez et al., 2004; Marret et al., 2004; Leroy et al., 2007; Marret et al., 2009; Mertens et al., 2012b; Zonneveld et al., 2013; Jansson et al., 2014; Zonneveld and Pospelova, 2015; Mertens et al., 2017b; Mudie et al., 2017; Lewis et al., 2018; Marinova et al., 2018; Richards et al., 2018; Hoyle et al., 2019; Hoyle et al., 2021).
-Most of the taxa recorded in the Gulf of Corinth deposits, especially in brackish intervals have been previously reported from the Black and the Marmara Seas, while similarities with the Caspian Sea dinocyst assemblages are also evidenced.
+The dinocyst assemblages described from the GoC record show strong affinities to the Black Sea, the Sea of Marmara, and the Caspian Sea assemblages (Stanev et al., 2001; Rochon et al., 2002; Gómez et al., 2004; Marret et al., 2004; Leroy et al., 2007; Marret et al., 2009; Mertens et al., 2012b; Zonneveld et al., 2013; Jansson et al., 2014; Zonneveld and Pospelova, 2015; Mertens et al., 2017b; Mudie et al., 2017; Lewis et al., 2018; Marinova et al., 2018; Richards et al., 2018; Hoyle et al., 2019; Hoyle et al., 2021).
+Most of the taxa recorded in the GoC deposits, especially in brackish intervals, have been previously reported from the Black and the Marmara Seas, while similarities with the Caspian Sea dinocyst assemblages are also evidenced.
+The brackish dinocyst assemblages encountered in the GoC were identified for the first time outside the Ponto-Caspian region.
+Among these low-salinity species, only S. cruciformis has been found in coastal areas of the eastern Mediterranean and Aegean Seas (Zonneveld et al., 2013).
+Opposingly, P. psilata, C. rugosum and I. caspienense are reported only from the Marmara, Black, and Caspian Seas (Table 1).
+These low salinity indicators of the Gulf of Corinth are only a few brackish representatives of the identified brackish assemblages of the Marmara, Black and Caspian Seas.

 Conclusion

-The Gulf of Corinth sedimentary record is characterized by distinct shifts in the dinoflagellate cyst assemblages revealing fluctuations in surface water salinity and temperature, in response to the global sea-level changes and trace orbital driven climate shifts as shown in the global Marine Isotope Record.
-Dinoflagellate cysts are sorted in two major ecogroups presenting alternations between marine and isolated/brackish conditions.
+The sedimentary record of the Gulf of Corinth is characterised by distinct shifts in the dinoflagellate cyst assemblages, revealing fluctuations in surface water salinity and temperature, in response to the global sea-level changes and trace orbital-driven climate shifts as shown in the global Marine Isotope Record.
+Dinoflagellate cysts are sorted into two major ecogroups reflecting alternations between marine and isolated/brackish conditions.

-During the interglacial periods, the Gulf of Corinth is characterized by a high diversity of the dinoflagellate cysts assemblages as a result of the prevalence of fully marine conditions as the Gulf was connected with the Mediterranean Sea.
+During the interglacial periods, the Gulf of Corinth is characterised by a high diversity of the dinoflagellate cysts assemblages as a result of the prevalence of fully marine conditions as the Gulf was connected with the Mediterranean Sea.
 The presence of thermophilic species indicates higher temperatures in comparison to other eastern Mediterranean sites.
-Opposingly, during glacial periods, the dinocyst assemblages appear less diverse and controlled by low salinity dinocysts indicating the isolation of the Gulf of Corinth.
-The dominance of S. cruciformis cysts in selected isolated intervals, corresponding to MIS 6, 8 and 12 implies the occurrence of very restricted, even close to freshwater conditions during those glacial periods.
+Opposingly, during glacial periods, the dinocyst assemblages are less diverse and dominated by low salinity dinocysts, indicating the isolation of the Gulf of Corinth.
+The dominance of S. cruciformis cysts in selected isolated intervals, corresponding to MIS 6, 8 and 12 implies the occurrence of very restricted, low salinity conditions during those glacial periods.